snail-unamur/snail-website/content/authors/pawel-jalbrzykowski/_index.md

 ---
 # Display name
-title: "Victor Santelé"
+title: "Pawel Jalbrzykowski"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "victor-santele"
+- "pawel-jalbrzykowski"

 # Is this the primary user of the site?
 superuser: false